 Year 7 have the opportunity to explore a vast array of music, both inside and outside the classroom.
 We have an exciting Key Stage 3 curriculum, delving into the three main musical disciplines of composition, performance, and listening and appraisal, where pupils develop their musicianship in five different projects across the year with one lesson per week.
-We have recently developed and updated our curriculum to include many stimulating topics, ranging from African Music to Fanfares, Keyboard Skills to Ukuleles; there's something for everyone!
+This year heralds the launch of our exciting new Instrumental Programme, through which all pupils will study a woodwind instrument - either flute or clarinet - for a term with expert tuition from departmental, and Visiting Music Teachers.
+Further project topics include Keyboard Skills, Fanfare and Stomp! - there is something for everyone!
 Each topic develops an understanding of the way in which music is constructed, produced and influenced by time and place in the context of a particular style or genre.
 The two main teaching rooms are fully-equipped music suites, each with 14 Mac mini computers and MIDI keyboards, providing access to the latest music software, including 'GarageBand' and 'Sibelius'; pupils use both software packages to prepare well in advance for Key Stage 4.
-The Music

-Department also boasts a full set of ukuleles, five 'JamHubs', breakout practice rooms, samba instruments and African djembes, alongside a number of other exciting 'world' instruments.
-Out of the classroom, our girls can attend individual instrumental and singing lessons, Co-curricular ensembles (which rehearse at lunchtime and after School each day) as well as concerts, trips, recitals and competitions, which take place both in School and at external venues.
-Every pupil in Year 7 is encouraged to participate in the Co-curricular musical life of the School by joining the many intermediate groups, such as Intermediate Choir, Green & Silver Concert Band and numerous other instrumental ensembles of differing ability, size and discipline that all perform a wide variety of music.
-The Music Department values the multi-faceted talents of all girls and welcomes them to explore their musicianship throughout their school career in a range of contexts and experiences.
+The Music Department also boasts a full set of ukuleles, five 'JamHubs', breakout practice rooms, samba instruments and African djembes, alongside a number of other exciting 'world' instruments.
+Out of the classroom, our pupils can attend individual instrumental and singing lessons, co-curricular ensembles (which rehearse at lunchtime and after School each day) as well as concerts, trips, recitals and competitions, which take place both in School and at external venues.
+Every pupil in Year 7 is encouraged to participate in the co-curricular musical life of the School by joining the many intermediate groups, such as Intermediate Choir, Green & Silver Concert Band and numerous other instrumental ensembles of differing ability, size and discipline that all perform a wide variety of music.
+The Music Department values the multi-faceted talents of all pupils and welcomes them to explore their musicianship throughout their school career in a range of contexts and experiences.